agilecrm/javascript-api/README.md

 ```
 - Success data :

-**data** parameter of the success callback is the array of [note objects](https://github.com/agilecrm/javascript-api/blob/master/README.md#format-of-the-note-object-is-as-follows).
+**data** parameter of the success callback is the array of <a href='https://github.com/agilecrm/javascript-api/blob/master/README.md#format-of-the-note-object-is-as-follows' target='_blank'>note objects</a>.

 - Error data :